Almaz Ayana: 2015: World 5000 m champion in Beijing

-At the 2016 Summer Olympics, she set a world record of 29:17.45 in the 10,000 metres, topping Chinese athlete Wang Junxia's 23-year-old world record by 14 seconds.
+At the 2016 Summer Olympics held in August in Rio de Janeiro, Almaz set a world record of 29:17.45 in the 10,000 metres, topping Chinese athlete Wang Junxia's 23-year-old world record by 14 seconds.
 No one previously had run within 22 seconds of Wang's record.
 The 10,000 metres was already an extremely fast race when Ayana broke away with 12 laps to go.
-Second-placed Vivian Cheruiyot of Kenya finished just a second shy of Wang's record and double Olympic 10,000 metres champion Tirunesh Dibaba earned the bronze medal with a 12 seconds improvement in her personal best and the fourth fastest time in history.
+Second-placed Vivian Cheruiyot of Kenya finished just a second shy of Wang's record and double Olympic 10,000 metres champion Tirunesh Dibaba earned the bronze medal with a 12 seconds improvement on her personal best and the fourth fastest time in history.
 Multiple national records were set, and eighteen competitors set personal bests.
 The lax drug testing regime in Ethiopia and the doping scandals that embroiled athletics before the Rio Olympics caused some to question whether Almaz had been doping.
 British commentators Brendan Foster and Paula Radcliffe, both former world record holders in distance events, were skeptical about Almaz's performance.
 Fellow competitors reported that before the race, the Ethiopian was coughing and did not seem well.
-In her post-race press conference, Ayana said her time was purely the outcome of hard training.
+In her post-race press conference, Almaz said her time was purely the outcome of hard training.
+On 9 September, in her first race since the Olympics, Almaz attempted to break Tirunesh Dibaba's 2008 5000 m world record of 14:11.15 at the Brussels Diamond League.
+Despite a strong start, she fell short of breaking the record but did set a meeting record of 14:18.99.

+2017: 10,000 m gold and 5000 m silver at the London World Championships

-On 5 August 2017, she won the 10,000 metres at the World Championships in London with a world-leading 30:16.32, before adding a silver for the 5000 metres eight days later.
+On 5 August 2017, Almaz secured a dominant victory as she won over 10,000 metres at the World Championships in London with a world-leading 30:16.32, She ran her final 5,000 m in 14:24.94, a time that would've placed her seventh on the all-time 5,000 m lists at the time.
+Her win set the record for the biggest margin of victory over 10,000 m at a World Championship and was described as "one of the finest displays in women’s distance running history" by Letsrun.
+She went on to add a silver for the 5,000 metres eight days later, having ran a time of 14:40.35 to finish behind Kenya's Hellen Obiri (14:34.86).
+Almaz made her debut over the half marathon at the New Delhi Half Marathon winning in a time of 1:07:12.